wrybakiewicz/nft-infra/README.md

-# NFT Airdrop API
+# NFT Airdrop API for Optimism Network

 ## Info

-This project is submission for <strong>ETH</strong>Online Hackathon.
+This project is submission for <strong>ETH</strong>Online Hackathon for <strong>Optimism Network</strong> Bounty.

 Examples of API queries are below in `Examples` section.